Math Intervention Programs and Resources

 CRA stands for Concrete-Representational-Abstract.
 It is a research-backed instructional sequence used in math intervention.
 Teachers begin with hands-on manipulatives (Concrete), move to pictures or diagrams (Representational), and then transition to numbers and symbols (Abstract).
 This progression builds deep conceptual understanding before students are expected to work with abstract notation alone.

-Choosing a Math Intervention Program
+What Should I Look for When Choosing a Math Intervention Pro

 What should I look for when choosing a math intervention program?